kordusas/npp_mcnp_plugin/README.md

 - **Status**: Completed
 - **Description**: Pops a message after parsing the MCNP input and checking if
   - tally particle identifiers are valid
-  - +f6 tally doesnt have a particle identifier
+  - +f6 tally has a particle identifier
   - tally parameters (cells or surfaces) are missing
   - tally is missing
   - surface type is invalid